Experience Life in the New Sweden Colony

 Hendrickson House and Burial Grounds

-Welcome to the Old Swedes Historic Site!
-Located near the landing site of the first Swedish settlers in the Delaware Valley.
-Old Swedes Foundation offers tours of Old Swedes Church, the Burial Grounds, and the historic Hendrickson House museum.
+Welcome to Old Swedes Historic Site!
+Located near the landing site of the first Swedish settlers in the Delaware Valley, Old Swedes Foundation offers tours of Old Swedes Church, the Burial Grounds, and the historic Hendrickson House museum.
 Come visit us and see what life was like in the New Sweden Colony under the Swedish, Dutch, English, and American flags.
 Learn more about life in the Delaware colony in the years leading up to the American Revolution, and how it came to be known as The First State.

 We invite you to meander the labyrinth, and churchyard paths, where visitors can discover gravestones that relate four hundred years of American history.
 Visit us today and take a tour of the 1698-1699 church and the 1690s farmhouse where the story of the New Sweden Colony and its descendants comes alive!